The Most Stupid People on the Planet

 Perhaps you could start a GoFundMe page to pay for a trip into low Earth orbit.
 It won't be long before this will be possible; Blue Origin is working on a space tourism program right now (I hope someone tells them their calculations are all wrong before people start to die).
 Once you reach the edge of Earth's atmosphere, you'll be able to witness for yourself the curvature of our home planet.
 Or, you could carefully measure the distance separating the two towers of the Golden Gate Bridge: despite the fact that they're each perfectly vertical, they diverge toward the top owing the the curvature of the Earth's surface.
 True.

 Perhaps you can explain why northern hemisphere stargazers can't see all of the same constellations as their southern hemisphere counterparts, or vice-versa.
 Or why the sun never sets in the Summer at the North Pole, while the rest of the planet still has days and nights.
 Or why everyone on the Earth can't see the same falling star.
-I could go on, but I suspect that Flat Earth Kool-Aid is seriously potent stuff.
+I could go on, but I suspect that Flat Earth Kool-Aid is seriously potent shit.
+Consider: nearly all Flatbrains accept that the sun, planets, and in some cases even the Moon, are all spherical.
+Yet the Earth is flat.
+Whiskey Tango Foxtrot?

 The fact of the matter is, mankind determined we live on a sphere over five centuries before the birth of Christ.
 Indeed, the diameter of the planet was calculated to surprising accuracy around 240 BC using only a stick, a ruler, and some simple math.
 Never mind that people have been orbiting the planet for decades—and a lucky few even saw it from the surface of the Moon.
-(Let me guess, you're also a member of the wacko group that considers the Moon landing a hoax...)
+(But of course, Flatbrains are also members of the wacko group that considers the Moon landing a hoax...)

 I can only conclude that true die-hard Flatbrains only believe it out of a desperate need to belong to some social group—any group, regardless of how ridiculous their beliefs may be; in fact, it may be the level of absurdity that's the appeal.
 But no matter how hard they try, Flatbrains' craziest notions cannot account for some basic things we've all come to take for granted—intercontinental air travel, global communication via orbital satellites, and many others—that wouldn't function the way they do on a Flat Earth.
 Hell, even gravity wouldn't work right.